 There is no comprehensive list of sociocratic organizations.
 Most prefer to be known for their work, not how they make decisions.
 The now include national and international associations, building and manufacturing companies, health care services, public school systems, villages, private schools, Buddhist monasteries, software companies, residential communities, colleges, a wholesale florist company, veterinary offices, and consulting firms.

 They are spread over North and South America, all the countries of Europe, Scandinavia, Australia, New Zealand, and developing in Africa and Asia.
+(See a map on Sociocracy For All’s page.)

 In addition to consultants working internationally to help organizations implement the method there are a growing number of websites with resources, guides to training and consultants, and social connections.
 A network of sociocratic organizations and individuals is being formed to increase general awareness of sociocratic principles and methods.